sneha-at-hub/FreshFarm/README.md

 ## Local Farmer's Market: Fresh Farm

-# Overview
-Fresh Farm is a collaborative project developed by five team members.
-Our goal is to support local farmers by providing them with a platform to sell their fresh products directly to customers.
-Customers can easily search for and purchase fresh products from local farms.

 # Features
 - Admin Interface: Monitor farmer activities and manage the platform.
 - Farmer Interface: Manage product listings, orders, and view to customer inquiries.